How the Who’s Failed Audition Paved the Way for Keith Moon

 As hardcore Who fans know, Sandom joined the band in 1962, when it was still known as the Detours, and held the position for roughly two years.
-In early 1964, after changing their name to the Who to avoid a conflict with another band called the Detours, the group got the attention of Fontana Records, scheduling an audition for April 9.
-Sadly for Sandom, what seemed like the Who's big break turned out to be his ticket out of the lineup.
+In early 1964, after changing their name to the Who to avoid a conflict with another band called the Detours, the group got the attention of Fontana Records.
+An audition was scheduled for April 9, but sadly for Sandom, what seemed like the Who's big break turned out to be his ticket out of the lineup.

-As he later recalled in an interview with the Express, Sandom — who was substantially older than the other members of the band — had been struggling to deal with pressure from his wife, who resented the long hours that went with the Who's steady stream of gigs.
+Sandom was substantially older than the other members of the band, and had been struggling to deal with pressure from his wife, who resented the long hours that went with the Who's steady stream of gigs.
 He admitted to being in a surly mood at the Fontana audition, and when Pete Townshend criticized his playing, it started a fight that ended with the group looking for a new drummer.

 "He had a terrible go at me, snarling, ‘What’s wrong with you?
-If you can’t get it right then you’re out,'" Sandom told the Express.
-“I just got up from my stool and said, ‘That’s it, I quit.’
+If you can’t get it right then you’re out,'" Sandom told the Express in 2014.
+"I just got up from my stool and said, ‘That’s it, I quit.’
 It was the biggest mistake of my life."

 Moon was a better fit for the band's music, but that doesn't mean Townshend didn't later suffer guilt over Sandom's departure.
 "Seeing our chance at a record deal fading, I cold-bloodedly announced to the band that I felt sure Doug would want to stand down," he wrote in his memoir, Who I Am.

 "Doug was deeply hurt by this – especially because, unknown to me, he had defended me against my being thrown out of the band a few months earlier when another auditioning agent said I was gangly, noisy and ugly," Townshend added.
 "Doug did stand down, with some dignity, so we got our break."